 The ZyAIR displays different messages explaining different ways to backup, restore and upload files in menus 24.5, 24.6, 24.
-7.1 and 24.7.2; depending on whether you use Telnet.
+7.1 and 24.7.2; depending on whether you use the console port or Telnet.

 Option 5 from Menu 24 - System Maintenance allows you to backup the current ZyAIR configuration to your computer.
 Backup is highly recommended once your ZyAIR is functioning properly.
 FTP is the preferred methods for backing up your current configuration to your computer since they are faster.
+You can also perform backup and restore using menu 24 through the console port.
+Any serial communications program should work fine; however, you must use Xmodem protocol to perform the download/upload and you don't have to rename the files.